We are committed to be net zero for emissions of our operations by 2040.

-We are committed to continually improving the energy efficiency of our base station sites and in our technology centres, which together account for 96% of our total global energy consumption.
-During FY21, we invested €65 million of capital expenditure in energy efficiency and on-site renewable projects across our business, which has led to annual energy savings of 135 GWh.
+We are committed to continually improving the energy efficiency of our base station sites and in our technology centres, which together account for 93% of our total global energy consumption.

 Our approach to reducing emissions